 Goal: No Pug shall experience PM.

-We recommend all breeders to have their dogs intended for breeding thoroughly examined with a CT-scan, through which both soft tissue and bones can be seen.
-An X-ray image is not enough since you see neither soft tissue, nor the caudal articular processes.
+We recommend all breeders that the Pugs intended for breeding are carefully examined with a CT scan, through which the vertebrae can be seen from all angles.
+(A standard X-ray is enough to see if the vertebral bodies are normal or not, but you cannot see how the caudal vertebrae look like.)
 The CT-scan should be made when the Pug is fully grown, from about 15 months old.
 Preferably, only Pugs with no vertebral defects should be used in breeding.
 Since it is still uncommon to have the spine examined with a CT-scan (and the Old German Pug (altdeutscher Mops) and Retro Pug breeders are the only ones who examine it at all), we hope that more breeders will do that so that we get a better picture of the state of the spines of altdeutsche Möpse and Retro Pugs.